rita-barbosa/LAPR2-2223/docs/sprintC/us009/Readme.md

-# US 006 - To create a Task
+# US 009 - Schedule a visit to a property

 [Requirements Engineering](01.requirements-engineering/Readme.md)